Franklin Antonio Hall

 The University of California San Diego’s new engineering center, Franklin Antonio Hall, is designed to facilitate interdisciplinary education and research.
-It features 13 “collaboratories,” allowing researchers from across campus to come together and develop innovative projects like 3D-printed, low-cost autonomous underwater vehicles and plant-based research on human vaccines.
-Our team designed HVAC and plumbing systems through a design-assist delivery model to reduce costs while adhering to California Title 24 regulations.
-This includes Lab Air Tracking Control Systems, Redundant Laboratory Exhaust Systems, and a Laboratory Compressed Air, Vacuum, and Reverse Osmosis Water System – all of which are being evaluated rigorously for maximum energy efficiency with the goal of achieving LEED Gold certification.
+It features 11 “collaboratories,” allowing researchers from across campus to come together and develop innovative projects like 3D-printed, low-cost autonomous underwater vehicles and plant-based research on human vaccines.
+Our team designed mechanical and plumbing systems through a design-assist delivery model to reduce costs while adhering to an accelerated construction schedule.

 COMPLETION YEAR